 - Without wiping out the skillet, add the onion and bell pepper and saute over medium-high, stirring occasionally, until tender, about 5 minutes.
 Stir in the garlic and smoked paprika and cook for about 1 minute, or until it’s very fragrant.

 - Add in the tomatoes and rice and stir until the liquid is almost fully absorbed, about 2 minutes.
 Carefully stir in the saffron mixture and the remaining 3 cups broth and 1/2 teaspoon salt.
-Bring to a simmer over medium-high heat, lower to medium-low and return the chorizo and chicken to the skillet, stirring lightly to partially cover with rice.
+Bring to a simmer over medium-high heat, lower to medium-low and return the chorizo to the skillet, stirring lightly to partially cover with rice.